currinjs/CurrinJS/CONTRIBUTING.md

  - [Signing the CLA](#cla)

 ## <a name="coc"></a> Code of Conduct
-Help us keep Angular open and inclusive.
+Help us keep Currin open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?